-Mesovortices and other circulations cannot easily be treated as point variables, and are therefore not well-suited to a NEP method.
-Thus, for prediction of mesovortices, we instead apply an object-based ensemble verification approach.
-Significant low-level circulations are manually identified for each ensemble member in forecasts valid at 0400, 0420, and 0440 UTC.
-For a feature to count as a significant circulation, three criteria must be met: (1) vertical vorticity must exceed 0.02 s-1 at 2 km above ground level; (2) discernable rotation must be present in the horizontal wind field at this level, and (3) the feature must be located within a convective region with radar reflectivity exceeding 30 dBZ.
+(iii) the feature must be located within a convective region with radar reflectivity exceeding 30 dBZ.
 These criteria were chosen to discriminate true mesovortices from other phenomena, such as shear zones occurring along outflow boundaries.
-The binary probability B{im} for the ith model grid volume of the mth ensemble member is calculated such that $B{im} = 1$ if the center of that grid volume lies within a predefined distance (in this study, 25 km) of a circulation center identified in the forecast for that ensemble member, and $B{im} = 0$ otherwise.
-A purely ensemble-based probability results, where N{ens} is the number of members in the ensemble.
-In essence, P_i from equation (2) can be viewed as the predicted probability of a strong near-surface vortex being present within 25 km of a given point; this forecast methodology is analogous to that used operationally by the Storm Prediction Center in their Day 1 tornado, hail, and wind outlook products, which forecast the probability of an event occurring within a 25 mile radius of a given point (Edwards et al. 2002).
+The binary probability B{im} for the ith model grid volume of the mth ensemble member is calculated such that $B{im} = 1$ if the center of that grid volume lies within a predefined distance (in this study, 25 km) from a circulation center identified in the forecast for that ensemble member, and $B{im} = 0$ otherwise.
+A purely ensemble-based probability results in where $N{\rm ens}$ is the number of members in the ensemble.
+In essence, P_i from Eq.
+(2) can be viewed as the predicted probability of a strong near-surface vortex being present within 25 km of a given point; this forecast methodology is analogous to that used operationally by the Storm Prediction Center in their Day-1 tornado, hail, and wind outlook products, which forecast the probability of an event occurring within a 25-mile radius of a given point (Edwards et al. 2002).

-$$P{i} = \frac{1}{N{ens}} \sum{m=1}^{N{ens}} B{im}$$ (2)
+$$P{i} = \frac{1}{N{\text{ens}}} \sum{m=1}^{N{\text{ens}}} B{im}, \tag{2}$$

-3. Forecast Results and Analysis
+3. Forecast results and analysis

-We begin by presenting the results of ensemble and probabilistic forecasts of radar reflectivity (Z) for CNTL, CNTL_LIN and NoMMP.
+We begin by presenting the results of ensemble and probabilistic forecasts of radar reflectivity (Z) for CNTL, CNTL_LIN, and NoMMP.
 Radar reflectivity, closely linked to precipitation, is a field of meteorological interest that can be directly verified against WSR-88D radar observations over the entire area of the convective system.
-Ensemble and probabilistic forecasts of low-level vortices are then analyzed; near-surface mesovortices were closely co-located with the observed tornadoes in this event, as demonstrated by the proximity of rotational signatures in the KTLX storm-relative radial velocity observations (Fig. 4) to the tornadoes reported in association with them (SXJ11, their Fig. 1).
-Both the impact of assimilating CASA data and the use of a mixed-microphysics ensemble during the analysis and forecasts are considered in evaluating the performance of the ensemble mesovortex forecasts.
+Ensemble and probabilistic forecasts of low-level vortices are then analyzed; near-surface mesovortices were closely collocated with the observed tornadoes in this event, as demonstrated by the proximity of rotational signatures in the KTLX storm-relative radial velocity observations (Fig. 4) to the tornadoes reported in association with them (SXJ11, their Fig. 1).
+Both the impact of assimilating CASA data and the use of a mixedmicrophysics ensemble during the analysis and forecast periods are considered in evaluating the performance of the ensemble mesovortex forecasts.